conanb/webplayground/README.md

-# NodePlayground
+# Web Playground
-Just a playground for various Node.js related things.
-A mix of JavaScript and CoffeeScript.
+Just a playground for various web related things.

+A mix of JavaScript, CoffeeScript and Node.js experiments.